apache/helix/src/site/markdown/Tutorial.md

 There are 3 assignment modes Helix can operate on

-* AUTO_REBALANCE: Helix decides the placement and state of a partition.
+* FULL_AUTO: Helix decides the placement and state of a partition.
-* AUTO: Application decides the placement but Helix decides the state of a partition.
+* SEMI_AUTO: Application decides the placement but Helix decides the state of a partition.
-* CUSTOM: Application controls the placement and state of a partition.
+* CUSTOMIZED: Application controls the placement and state of a partition.

 For more info on the assignment modes, see [Rebalancing Algorithms](./tutorial_rebalance.html) of the tutorial.